elemelon5/thecloverleaf.github.io/about.md

 layout: post-no-feature
 permalink: /about/index.html
 title: "About"
-description: "The Clover Leaf is a highly opinionated blog.
+description: "Pravidhi is somewhat opinionated.
 Reader discretion is advised."
 tags: [about, Jekyll, theme, responsive]
 ---
 Thank you for visiting my blog.

 My name is Arogya Koirala, and in this blog I talk about the intersection of technology, media and policy in the context of the small Himalayan country of Nepal.